Vernier

 Account & Billing

-Subscriptions, user seats, token usage, and billing questions.
+Subscriptions, user seats, fair use policy, and billing questions.

 Contact Support

-Direct line to Randy.
+Direct line to your partner.
 No ticket queue, no bot — real answers fast.

 Getting Started